 PIDA is B.C.’s public sector employee whistleblower protection legislation.
-Learn how it protects all current and former Fraser Health staff and medical staff.
+Learn how it protects all current and former Fraser Health employees and health professionals.

 Effective June 1, 2023, the Public Interest Disclosure Act (PIDA) will apply to all B.C. health authorities.
 PIDA provides mechanisms for investigating allegations of serious or systemic wrongdoing and for addressing any such wrongdoing that may be found.
-PIDA also provides legal protection from reprisal for staff and medical staff who speak up about wrongdoing while also protecting their identity.
+PIDA also provides legal protection from reprisal for employees and health professionals who speak up about wrongdoing while also protecting their identity.

 Learn more about PIDA.